maiha/grafana-redis.cr/README.md

 port = 6379
 # pass = "secret"
-zset = "dstat"  # specify your ZADD key
+zset = "dstat"  # specify your ZADD key sampling = 3600      # max number of data to retrieve from redis

+[engine]
+limit = 100  # max number of datapoints to send to grafana server

 ## Backend Simple JSON Server that listens for Grafana
 [httpd]